STYJ/Sawtooth-Sample-Identity-TP/README.md

-# Sawtooth Sample Identity Transaction Processor
+# Sawtooth Identity Transaction Processor

-This is a sample Transaction Processor for digital identities that I wrote for the Hyperledger Sawtooth
+This is a sample transaction processor for simple digital identities that I wrote for the Hyperledger Sawtooth.
+This is still a WIP but stay tuned!

 ## Instructions
 1. ...